 Study 3: Nuclear-specific localization of AR-V7 is required for accurate test results3

-A 2016 study published European Urology analyzed outcomes for patients with mCRPC on AR-targeted therapies and standard chemotherapy.
+A 2016 study published in European Urology analyzed outcomes for patients with mCRPC on AR-targeted therapies and standard chemotherapy.
 The authors found that patients who had nuclear AR-V7+ CTCs were likely to survive longer on taxane-based chemotherapy, whereas location agnostic AR-V7 expression (AR-V7 present in either nucleus, cytoplasm, or both) was less prognostic and not predictive of treatment response.